Kim Porter Viewing Held As Diddy Shares Personal Prayer Amid Emotional Funeral

 After sharing his personal prayer, Diddy also shared another tribute with a beautiful photo of Kim Porter.
 With the photo, he wrote, “Today we lay to rest our angel.
 Her spirit lives on with us forever!!!
 We thank you all for your prayers and support.
 You have no idea how much it means to us.
 We thank God for all of you.”

 The latest news follows coverage from Kim Porter’s wake which was held on Friday, November 23.
-Diddy.
 Last night, her sons Quincy Brown and Christian Casey Combs were spotted as they prepared to leave the Charles E Huff International Funeral Home, in Columbus.
 In addition to close family and friends, a number of celebrities including Kimora Lee Simmons and her husband, Tim Leissner.
 Kim Porter passed away one week ago on Thursday, November 15.
 She leaves behind four children: Quincy, 27, Christian, 20, and her 11-year-old twin daughters D’Lila Star and Jessie.